TadiT7/treble_experimentations_wiki/Barnes-&-Noble-Nook-Tablet-10.1".md

 * Claims to have "stereo speakers".
 * Full HD display.
 * Original brand new price from OEM: $130
+* It comes with a 1GB swap file out of the box (you can use "free swapper for root" from the Google Play Store to increase the size of the current swap file).

 # Stock OEM v1.0.9 Android 8.1 Oreo firmware files (excluding the userdata.img)
 * Link: https://drive.google.com/file/d/1gLshzM9zYEvR0Cknl4eh6KI32nEZbL5O/view